sohistinfo/sohistinfo.github.io/english.md

 ---
 layout: home
-title: So-Hist-Info
+title: Socio-History of Informatics
-subtitle: Seminar - Socio-History of Informatics
+subtitle: A seminar organized by the HT2S laboratory at CNAM
 ---

 # About